Weather

 Where to Go

 Just about everywhere in Indonesia is wonderful to visit in May.
-Bali, for instance, is warm and sunny with picturesque beaches and crystal blue water yet the crowds are smaller.
-You can enjoy popular destinations like Kuta, Ubud, Tanah Lot, and other spots that are normally crawling with people without all of the masses.
+Bali, for instance, is warm and sunny with picturesque beaches and crystal blue water, yet the crowds are smaller.
+You can enjoy popular destinations like Kuta, Ubud, Tanah Lot, and other spots that normally crawl with people without all of the masses.
+It's also an excellent month to climb any of the country's numerous mountains and volcanoes, all of which will be dry and accessible.
+Among the many options are Mount Bromo or Mount Ijen in Java and Mount Rinjani in Lombok.

-Head to the islands of Nusa Tenggara, Flores, or Sumba where it will be dry and sunny with beautiful beaches and lots of outdoor opportunities.
-Diving off the coast of Lombok is stunning and it's also a wonderful time to visit Komodo National Park.
+Head to the islands of Nusa Tenggara, Flores, or Sumba, where it will be dry and sunny with beautiful beaches and lots of outdoor opportunities.
+Diving off the coast of Lombok is stunning, and it's also a wonderful time to visit Komodo National Park.

 Chat with a local specialist who can help organize your trip.